blackfireio/documentation/php/integrations/sdk.rst

         /**
          * Creates a sub-query string to create a new profile linked to the current one.
-         * Generated query must be set in the X-Blackire-Query HTTP header or in the BLACKFIRE_QUERY environment variable.
+         * Generated query must be set in the X-Blackfire-Query HTTP header or in the BLACKFIRE_QUERY environment variable.
          *
          * @return string|null The sub-query or null if profiling is disabled.
          */